renaldire/revalidator/README.md

 ## Rules

+Notes:
+Every value will be trimmed before being validate.

 |     Rule    |                                                              Description                                                              |
 |:-----------:|:-------------------------------------------------------------------------------------------------------------------------------------:|
 | allowempty  | allow field to be empty, and once the field is not empty, allow other rules to be apply                                               |